mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 a master server can retain their slave status even without a master.
 This means that when a slave loses its master, it can still be used for reads.

-If MaxScale loses the connection to the slave, the slave will lose the stale slave state because MaxScale doesn't know if the slave has had recent contact with the master server.

 If this feature is disabled, a server is considered a valid slave if and only if it has a running master server monitored by this monitor.